robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 I've [forked](https://help.github.com/en/articles/fork-a-repo) the `bashplotlib` [repo](https://stackoverflow.com/a/2917421) and put it on [my GitHub account](https://github.com/robert/bashplotlib).
 I did this so that no one else can sneak in and implement the 7 features in this project before you've had a chance to.
 By the time you read this, the code in the main `bashplotlib` repo may have changed significantly, but my fork will stay exactly the same forever.

+To set up `bashplotlib` on your computer:

-### Fork your own version of `bashplotlib` on GitHub
+### Task A: Fork your own version of `bashplotlib` on GitHub

 *(optional but recommended)*

 I recommend that you fork your own version of my fork.
 This will allow you to practice using git to [push](https://help.github.com/en/articles/pushing-to-a-remote) your work back up to GitHub, and will also allow you to show the world what you've been working on.
 If you can't or don't want to do this then you can skip to step 3 and clone my version of `bashplotlib` directly.
 Don't worry about breaking anything; GitHub wouldn't let you mess up my version even if you wanted to.
 To fork your own `bashplotlib` repo:

 1. If you don't have a GitHub account, create one.
 Follow [GitHub's instructions for linking your computer to your account](https://help.github.com/en/articles/caching-your-github-password-in-git).
+When following the instructions, note that we're going to do our cloning using HTTPS, not SSH.
 2. Go to <https://github.com/robert/bashplotlib> and click "Fork".
 This will create your own copy of the `bashplotlib` repo.

-### Clone `bashplotlib`
+### Task B: Clone `bashplotlib`

 To [clone](https://help.github.com/en/articles/cloning-a-repository) `bashplotlib` and copy the files onto your computer: